DIY Finishing - Finishing Techniques

 It is the edges, corners and profiled areas of furniture that are most affected by the passage of time.
 These become faded and the under layers and even the wood begin to show through.
 Distressed is a distressing technique that replicates this aged look.
 The effect is more noticeable on painted furniture and especially when the lower layer of color contrasts with the top.

 If you are starting with clean wood and you want only the wood to show on the edges, first apply a coat of clear primer and then a coat of paint.
 This will make the coat thinner, sand smooth and get to the wood faster.
 Abrasive sponges work best when sanding because they mold to the edges and corners.
 The movements follow the edge, as shown in the video below, and the paint is removed gradually so that the effect is as natural as possible.
 Finally, apply a coat of wax or a low-gloss or natural effect varnish.
 They will protect the effect without making the furniture look new.
-For a stronger contrast, the wood should be stained before priming.
+For a stronger contrast, the wood is stained before the primer.
 Bait can be applied only to the areas to be sanded, thus reducing consumption.

 The method can also be used to transform a piece of furniture.
 Before applying the new coat of paint, the furniture is degreased by washing with water and dishwashing detergent.
-Wipe it clean, allow it to dry and then apply the paint.
+Wipe it dry, allow it to soak and then apply the paint.
 Check compatibility with the old coat on a more hidden area.
 After drying, sand as above, on some areas insisting down to the wood, on others just reaching the old coat of paint.
 The old look is emphasized if the sanding is extended to other parts of the surface, but everything must look authentic and natural.
 Also, applying patinas or colored waxes will darken the furniture and accentuate the antique look.

 In the video at the end the distressed method is described step by step.